Azhar Usman: Personal life

 Usman is an Indian American Sufi Muslim.
 He is divorced with four children.
 His ex-wife is a lawyer.
-In the Spring of 2020, it was announced on his personal Instagram account that he is now married to visual artist Jennifer Hoffman Usman (f/k/a Jen Jackson), a graduate of The Prince's School of the Traditional Arts.
+In the spring of 2020, it was announced on his personal Instagram account that he is now married to visual artist Jennifer Hoffman Usman (f/k/a Jen Jackson), a graduate of The King's Foundation School of the Traditional Arts.